terminalpp/tpp-website/features/remote-files.md

 ### Settings

-Remote files are by default stored in a temporary directory, but the [configuration](/features/configuration.html) file may overwrite their location to any existing directory in the `session.remoteFiles.dir` option.
+Remote files are by default stored in a temporary directory, but the [configuration](/features/configuration.html) file may overwrite their location to any existing directory in the `remoteFiles.dir` option.

 This has the advantage of having all the remotely opened files easily accessible from the local machine by other programs as well.